 One of the biggest red flags for moderators is a thin profile or member page that only contains bare bones info and a link.

-And choose a picture of yourself.
+- Add a picture of yourself

 Next, try to blend into the site.
 If you run a site about dog training and you’re posting on a site about music you shouldn’t write that you run a dog training site.
 Instead, go incognito: creatively make your page relevant to your site and theirs.